 - HTS sequencing technologies: overview of the different HTS platforms and sample preparations.

-- The power of Unix: essential bash scripting.
+- Introduction to Unix and essential bash scripting.

 - Reference assembly: aligning sequence reads to a known reference and visualizing the alignment (e.g. bowtie2, BWA, Tanoti, Tablet, UGENE).